mtumilowicz/java8-map-functions/README.md

 _Reference_: https://yermilov.github.io/blog/2017/02/24/tiebreaker-regarding-java-hashmap-treenode-and-tiebreakorder/

 # preface
-Basically when a bucket becomes too big (currently: `TREEIFY_THRESHOLD = 8`), `HashMap` dynamically replaces it with an ad-hoc implementation of tree map.
-This way rather than having pessimistic `O(n)` we get much better `O(logn)`.
-How does it work?
-Well, previously entries with conflicting keys were simply appended to linked list, which later had to be traversed.
+When a bucket exceeds threshold (`TREEIFY_THRESHOLD = 8`),
-Now `HashMap` promotes list into binary tree, using hash code as a branching variable.
+`HashMap` dynamically replaces it a tree map.
+Instead of having pessimistic `O(n)` we get `O(logn)`.
+Previously entries with conflicting keys were appended to linked list.
+Now `HashMap` uses binary tree (hash code as a branching variable).
 If two hashes are different but ended up in the same bucket, one is considered bigger and goes to the right.
 If hashes are equal (as in our case), `HashMap` hopes that the keys are `Comparable`, so that it can establish some order.
 This is not a requirement of `HashMap` keys, but apparently a good practice.
-If keys are not comparable, don't expect any performance improvements in case of heavy hash collisions.

 The tree implementation inside the `HashMap` is a `Red-Black` tree, which means it will always be balanced.

-When the `HashMap` implementation tries to find the location of a new entry in the tree, first it checks whether the current and the new values are easily comparable (`Comparable` interface) or not.
+When the `HashMap` implementation tries to find the location of a entry in the tree, first it checks whether the current and the new values are easily comparable (`Comparable` interface) or not.
 In the latter case, it has